gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 whatever.
 But ultimately, WebGL only rasterizes.
 You have to provide it with clipspace coordinates that represent what you want drawn.
 Sure you provide a x,y,z,w and it divides by W before rendering but that's hardly enough to qualify WebGL as a 3D library.
-In the 3D librares you supply 3D data, the libraries take care of calculating clipspace points from 3D.
+In the 3D libraries you supply 3D data, the libraries take care of calculating clipspace points from 3D.

 I hope you at least understand where I'm coming from when I say WebGL is